General practitioner: United States

 The existing general practitioners in the 1970s were given the choice to be grandfathered into the newly created specialty of Family Practice.
 In 1971 the American Academy of General Practice changed its name to the American Academy of Family Physicians.
 The prior system of graduating from medical school and completing one year of post-graduate training (rotating internship) was not abolished as 47 of the 50 states allow a physician to obtain a medical license without completion of residency.
 If one wanted to become a "house-call-making" type of physician, one still needs to only complete one or two years of a residency in either pediatrics, family medicine or internal medicine.
 This would make a physician a non-board eligible general practitioner able to qualify and obtain a license to practice medicine in 47 of the 50 United States of America.
 Since the establishment of the Board of Family Medicine, a family medicine physician is no longer the same as a general practitioner.
 What makes a Family Medicine Physician different from a General Practitioner/Physician is two-fold.
-First off, a Family Medicine Physician has completed the three years of Family Medicine residency and is board eligible or board certified in Family Medicine, under the auspices of the American Board of Family Medicine or the American Osteopathic Board of Family Physicians; a General Practitioner may complete board certification through the American Academy of General Physicians.
-Secondly, a Family Medicine Physician is able to practice obstetrics, the care of the pregnant woman from conception to delivery, while a general practitioner typically are not trained in obstetrics.

-Prior to recent history most postgraduate education in the United States was accomplished using the mentor system, a form of apprenticeship.
+First off, a Family Medicine Physician has completed the three years of Family Medicine residency and is board eligible or board certified in Family Mediacine, under the auspices of the American Board of Family Medicine or the American Osteopathic Board of Family Physicians.
+Secondly, a Family Medicine Physician is able to practice obstetrics, the care of the pregnant woman from conception to delivery, while a general practitioner typically are not trained in obstetrics.Prior to recent history most postgraduate education in the United States was accomplished using the mentor system, a form of apprenticeship.
 A physician would finish a rotating internship and move to some town and be taught by the local physicians the skills needed for that particular town.
 This allowed each community's needs to be met by the teaching of the new general practitioner the skills needed in that community.
 This also allowed the new physician to start making a living and raising a family, etc. General practitioners would be the surgeons, the obstetricians, and the internists for their given communities.
 Changes in demographics and the growing complexities of the developing bodies of knowledge made it necessary to produce more highly trained surgeons and other specialists.
 For many physicians it was a natural desire to want to be considered "specialists".